 What Color is Sherwin Williams Repose Gray?

-Repose Gray is a true gray color.
+Repose Gray is considered a greige paint color.
 It has an LRV of 58 which makes it a medium light-light colored gray.

 If you read any of my other paint posts then you know that LRV stands for Light Reflective Value, which is fancy for how much light the color reflects around the room.